jchow97/ssbm_competitive_tool/README.md

 What does the application do?

-This is a application tool for the competitive E-sports game Super Smash Bros.
+This is an application tool for the competitive E-sports game Super Smash Bros.
 Melee.
 The aims of this application are to:

 1. Track tournament results of my favourite competitive Super Smash Bros.
 Melee competitors.